 Anxiety, shame, and sex

 Many of us have been taught, implicitly or explicitly, to hide our most vulnerable parts.
 We live in a world of dualities, where love and apathy dance, and where pride and shame co-exist in tension.
-Sexuality, as one of our most intimate human experiences, often becomes a battleground for these emotions.
-Anxiety, driven by shame, can erect barriers to true connection and intimacy.
-In this blog post, I’m joined by guest reviewer, counsellor and trainee psychosexual and relationship therapist Coralie Tauty, to explore the role of shame in sexual anxiety.
+Sexuality, as one of our most intimate human experiences, often becomes a focal point for these emotions.
+In this blog post, I’m joined by guest reviewer, counsellor and psychosexual and relationship therapist Coralie Tauty, to explore the role of shame in sexual anxiety.

-Sexual anxiety is a widespread phenomenon that affects the wellbeing of many.
-Despite the perception of increased openness surrounding sex in our modern culture, anxiety about sexual performance, sexual identity and intimacy continues to perturb people across all walks of life.
+Sexual anxiety, while a relatively widespread experience, is a sub-type of anxiety that is particularly personal, making it difficult to talk about.
+Despite the perception of increased openness about sex in our modern culture, anxiety about sexual performance, sexual identity and intimacy continues to cause distress, despite help being more widely available.
 This anxiety can manifest as physical tension, emotional withdrawal, or difficulties in connecting with a partner.
-Over time, it impacts not only sexual relationships but also mental health and self-worth.
+Over time, if left unaddressed, it impacts not only sexual relationships but also mental health and self-worth.

-In psychotherapy, clients often share their experiences of disconnection, sexual dissatisfaction, or frustration, yet the deeper layers of what drives these struggles can remain unexamined.
+In psychotherapy, clients often share their experiences of disconnection, sexual dissatisfaction, or frustration, inviting a dialogue to unpeel the deeper layers of what drives these struggles.
 Sexual anxiety rarely exists on its own; it touches broader themes like self-esteem, identities, and belonging.
-A silent emotional driver that often amplifies sexual anxiety is shame.
+There is increased acceptance of the connection between sexual anxiety and shame.
 Left unspoken, buried beneath layers of cultural conditioning and personal history, shame can trap people in a cycle of loneliness and fears.

 Shame in a sexually liberated world?

 Even in a world that claims to be sexually liberated, sexual shame is still prevalent and drives anxieties and insecurities.
-Shame around sex is inherited from generations of moral, cultural, and religious conditioning that has often cast sexuality as sinful or dirty.
-From a young age, we are taught to suppress our natural desires, to control our bodies, and to align with societal expectations around modesty, gender roles, sexual orientation norms.
-These societal messages are strong and tell us who we should be and what or whom we should like in the bedroom.
+Shame around sex can be inherited from generations of moral, cultural, and religious conditioning that has often view sexuality as sinful or dirty.
+From a young age, we are taught to suppress our natural desires, to control our bodies, and to align with societal expectations around gender roles, sexual orientation norms and others, as a way of maintaining the normative social order.
+These societal messages are strong and tell us who we should be and whom or what we should like, including in the bedroom.
 Shame operates quietly but powerfully within our subconscious.
-When unacknowledged, shame can permeate sexual encounters, creating an internal dialogue of self-judgment and anxiety.
-“Am I enough?” becomes the question that looms persistently.
+If unacknowledged, shame can intrude on sexual encounters, creating an internal dialogue of self-judgement and anxiety, with the persistent question, “Am I enough?”

 Shame makes us want to retreat within ourselves, to hide, to be invisible, to stay away from others.
-Unlike guilt, which concerns actions, shame is about identity—it convinces us that there is something fundamentally wrong with who we are.
-Internalised shame around our sexuality is particularly harmful - it strikes at the core of our being.
-It tells us that our desires are inappropriate, our bodies unacceptable, and our needs unworthy.
-In such an environment, it is no wonder that shame is so hard to talk about, even in the therapy space, and that anxiety thrives.
+Unlike guilt, which concerns actions, shame is about identity - it convinces us that there is something fundamentally wrong with who we are.
+Internalised shame around our sexuality is particularly difficult to contend with as it can be such an important part of our identity.

 Lisa Etherson’s Shame Containment Theory

 Lisa Etherson’s Shame Containment Theory helps us understand how shame contributes to sexual anxiety.
-Etherson, a psychotherapist and scholar, explains that shame is a natural emotion which we all feel.
+Etherson, a psychotherapist and scholar, attempts to normalise shame as a natural emotion which we all feel.
 When “uncontained”, shame can feel overwhelming or even traumatic; we want to hide and run away.
 We then intuitively attempt to “contain” it by adopting, unconsciously or consciously, behaviours that Etherson calls containment strategies.
 Some of these strategies are avoidance, criticism or self-criticism, rumination, and numbness.
-We might become so good at containing shame that we don’t even know it’s there!
-However, it permeates our beings and can lead to low self-esteem, imposter syndrome, and anxiety.
+We might become so good at containing shame that we don’t even know it’s there, or shy away from admitting it even when we know it is.
+However, unacknowledged shame can lead to low self-esteem, imposter syndrome, and anxiety.

 In psychosexual therapy, we create an environment where shame can be brought into the open without fear of rejection or further shaming.
-Etherson’s work emphasises that healthy containment does not mean suppressing or ignoring shame.
+Etherson’s work emphasises that healthy containment is distinct from suppressing or ignoring shame.
 Instead, it involves developing awareness around shame, giving it permission to be felt, and fostering a compassionate attitude toward oneself.
 This involves recognising the origins of shame (often stemming from societal messages or early childhood experiences) and actively challenging the narrative that shame creates about one’s worth or desirability.
-As Brene Brown would say, shame needs three components to survive: secrecy, silence and judgment.
+As Brene Brown would say, shame needs three components to survive: secrecy, silence and judgement.
 When spoken in the presence of a safe other and met with warmth and compassion, shame shifts and lessens.
-We learn to trust that vulnerability will be met with acceptance and that it can extend beyond therapy into personal relationships and into the bedroom.
+If we are able to trust that vulnerability will be met with acceptance, it can extend beyond therapy into personal relationships and into the bedroom.

 Managing Sexual Anxiety

-For individuals suffering from sexual anxiety, developing an internal container for their own shame is an important starting point.
-This begins with self-awareness: recognising the specific thoughts, emotions, and bodily sensations that arise when shame is triggered.
-By becoming attuned to these sensations, individuals can begin to understand how shame is impacting their sexual experiences.
-Another aspect is the ability to practice self-compassion.
-This means gently reminding oneself that shame is a universal human experience, not a reflection of personal inadequacy.
-For many, it can be helpful to work with a therapist to process the deeper roots of sexual shame, especially if it stems from past trauma or cultural conditioning.
-In psychotherapy, shame containment takes the form of a non-judgmental therapeutic relationship where the client’s vulnerabilities are held with care and empathy.
-This can help disarm the power of shame over time.
+With more awareness arises the need to practice self-compassion.
+This involves gently reminding oneself that shame is a universal human experience, and not evidence of inferiority.
+For many, it can be helpful to work with a therapist to process the deeper roots of sexual shame, as psychosexual therapy can help you to understand any effects of past trauma or cultural conditioning.
+In psychotherapy, shame containment takes the form of a non-judgemental therapeutic relationship where the client’s vulnerabilities are held with care and empathy.
+This can help a people contend more effectively with any feelings of shame when they arise over time.

 About our Guest Editor / Reviewer Coralie Tauty

-Coralie is a qualified counsellor training to become a psychosexual and relationship therapist.
+Coralie is a qualified counsellor and psychosexual and relationship therapist.

 www.counselling-directory.org.uk/counsellors/coralie-tauty